 I fell asleep and had a great night of sleep…

 36 Hours in with a TON of energy

 The next morning, I woke up at 5:05 AM.
-I sat up in a little bit of a stupor and thought to myself, “woah, I feel amazing.”
+I sat up in a little bit of a stupor and thought to myself, “Whoa, I feel amazing.”

-I had so much energy, I decided I would record that week’s podcast episode in the moment: Fasting, Side Hustles and a BIG Announcement – Episode 31.
-5:30 AM, and I was talking about my fast during the fast.
+I had so much energy, I decided I would record that week’s podcast episode in the moment about Fasting, Side Hustles and a BIG Announcement.
+It was 5:30 AM, and I was so excited talking about my fast during the fast.
 I talk about it the first 15 minutes of the podcast episode.

 Things were looking good.
 8 hours to go.

 Again, around 11 AM, I started getting really hungry and I started suffering a little.
 Getting up at 5 the last two days wasn’t helping, nor was the stupid work I had to do.